- 📖 Geeky Medics OSCE Book

 - the base of the antibody binds to complement and phagocytes

 There are five antibody classes or “isotypes”.
 These are dictated by the structure of the heavy chain constant region.

 - IgM – this has a pentameric structure.
 It is expressed on B cell surfaces and produced early in the immune response whilst IgG is being generated.

 - IgG – this has a monomeric structure and provides the majority of antibody-based immunity.
-It is found mainly in circulating blood and tissues, and also crosses the placenta to provide passive immunity to the fetus.
+It is found mainly in circulating blood and tissues (it also crosses the placenta to provide passive immunity to the fetus).

 - IgA – this forms a dimeric structure once it reaches its target tissues.
 It is found in mucosal areas such as the GI, respiratory and urinary tracts.
 It is also secreted in saliva, tears and breast milk.

 - IgE – this has a monomeric structure.
 It binds to allergens and mediates allergic reactions, as well as providing immunity against multicellular organisms such as parasitic worms.